 - Maddala, G.S., The

 Econometrics of Panel Data: Volumes I and II, Edward Elgar, 1993.

 These two volumes are collections of papers, most of them highly

 technical (e.g., from Econometrica).

-- Software: Most of the outside work for this course will
+- Software: Some of the outside work for this course will

 involve using a computer.
 All of the major commercial econometrics